Skip to main content

 From the Courtroom to the National Press Club.

 Dr. Odum’s story has been documented at the highest levels of American media.
-Featured in a documentary screened at the National Press Club in Washington D.C., her advocacy has brought national attention to a crisis that affects over 58,000 children annually.
+Featured in a documentary screened at the National Press Club in Washington D.C., her advocacy has brought national attention to a crisis that the Leadership Council on Child Abuse and Interpersonal Violence calls a public health crisis — affecting more than 58,000 children annually, with half a million children living unprotected with a violent parent at any given moment.

 She has taken her mission to the steps of the Lincoln Memorial, the halls of the US Capitol, and courthouses across America — always in hot pink, always raising her hand, always refusing to be silent.